-The Genesis Prize Foundation and its 2017 Laureate Anish Kapoor Announce Grants to Five NGOs Engaged in Alleviating the Global Refugee Crisis
+In January 2018, The Genesis Prize Foundation and its 2017 Laureate Anish Kapoor Announced Grants to Five NGOs Engaged in Alleviating the Global Refugee Crisis

-Five organizations have received grants from the Genesis Prize Foundation to implement projects to help alleviate the refugee crisis.
+Five organizations received grants from The Genesis Prize Foundation to implement projects to help alleviate the refugee crisis.
 The grantees are:

 - International Rescue Committee, who will improve community health services for refugees in northern Uganda and provide life-saving access to safe water for the Rohingya ethnic minority group in Rakhine state in Myanmar.
 Funds will also support the expansion into Italy of Refugee.Info, a digital platform which harnesses social media and other digital tools to ensure that refugees have access to the critical information they need to make informed decisions about their lives.

 - Help Refugees, who is providing life-saving winterization to five refugee camps in Greece and a refugee camp in Calais, France, including funding food and most essential winter equipment